The Riddle (album): Cover artwork

 The album's cover photograph was shot on Chesil Beach in Dorset, England.
 On the back sleeve of the album, the Isle of Portland is seen in the background.
 Additionally, the single release of the title song "The Riddle" used the same image of Kershaw on the beach, whilst the back sleeve featured a photograph of Kershaw reading a map, standing at Portland Bill.
 The Trinity House Obelisk is highlighted in the photograph.

 Critical reception

 Smash Hits gave the album a mostly positive review calling it "a commendable offering from the thinking man's Limahl".
 Reviewing retrospectively for AllMusic, critic Scott Bultman wrote that the album "finally garnered some deserved attention.
 The rest is his unique style of well-crafted synth-pop."

 Track listing

 US release

-The US edition of the album reorders the track listing and replaces "Wouldn't It Be Good" for "City of Angels".
+The US edition of the album reorders the track listing and replaces "City of Angels" with "Wouldn't It Be Good".

 2013 reissue

 The track listing of the second disc is:

 All of the live tracks were recorded at the Hammersmith Odeon on New Year's Eve 1984.